runemadsen/rune.js/index.md

   .fill(...);
 ```

+You can find a lot more example code in [the form examples](http://printingcode.runemadsen.com/examples/#form).
 The next two sections are about two of the more complex shapes, `Rune.Polygon` and `Rune.Path`.

 ### Polygons